Sqooba/scala-timeseries-lib/README.md

   - input validation when applying.
 Check entries sorted (for the vector TS) and without overlap.
   - Have empty time series always be represented by an EmptyTimeSeries.
 (Ie, wrapping an empty vector or map with a vector/treemap time-series should not happen)
   - Generic tests for any kind of TS implementation
+  - make it easy to use from Java